DADA: Dialect Adaptation via Dynamic Aggregation of Linguistic Rules: Related Work

-\paragraph{Parameter-Efficient Learning} To efficiently transfer pretrained language models to downstream tasks, several techniques \cite{he2022towards} have been proposed to update only a small number of extra parameters while keeping most pretrained parameters frozen.
-For example, adapter tuning \cite{adapter-houlsby, pfeiffer-etal-2020-adapterhub} adapts large models using small bottleneck modules.
-Prefix tuning \cite{li-liang-2021-prefix} and Prompt tuning \cite{lester-etal-2021-power} prepend additional tunable prefix tokens to the input or hidden layers.
-Recently, \citet{gpt3, liu-etal-2022-makes, liu-etal-2022-soup} prompt language models for specific tasks without any parameter updates through in-context learning.
-Numerous research efforts have been carried out in order to exploit the full potential of parameter-efficient components for multi-task learning and domain adaptation. \citet{pfeiffer-etal-2021-adapterfusion} proposes to aggregate the adapters trained on the source tasks with an attentional layer in order to transfer the acquired knowledge to a target task. \citet{asai-etal-2022-attempt} introduce a similar method, while using soft prompts instead of adapters.
+\paragraph{Parameter-Efficient Learning} To efficiently transfer pretrained language models to downstream tasks, several techniques \cite{he2022towards} have been proposed to update only a small number of extra parameters while keeping most parameters frozen.
+For example, adapter tuning \cite{adapter-houlsby, pfeiffer-etal-2020-adapterhub} adapts models using small bottleneck modules.
+Prefix tuning \cite{li-liang-2021-prefix} and prompt tuning \cite{lester-etal-2021-power} prepend additional tunable prefix tokens to input or hidden layers. \citet{gpt3, liu-etal-2022-makes, liu-etal-2022-soup} prompt language models for specific tasks without any parameter updates by in-context learning.
+Besides, several research efforts have been carried out to ensemble parameter-efficient components for multi-task learning and domain adaptation. \citet{pfeiffer-etal-2021-adapterfusion} propose to aggregate adapters trained on source tasks with an attentional layer to transfer acquired knowledge to a target task. \citet{asai-etal-2022-attempt} introduce a similar method, while using soft prompts instead of adapters.
 To improve robustness against dataset shortcuts, \citet{liu-etal-2023-smoa} combine adapters with gating networks.
 Recently, \citet{held2023tada} use adapter stacking for task-agnostic robustness targeting individual dialects.
 However, given the inherent flexibility of dialects, there arises a necessity for a method to enhance multi-dialectal robustness.
 Moreover, the existence of well-defined transformation rules between dialects, which is uncommon in other domains, allows us to achieve finer-grained adaptation by aggregating linguistic features.

 \paragraph{Instruction Tuning} Inspired by the success of prompting LLMs to adapt to various tasks \cite{gpt3}, instruction tuning \cite{sanh2022multitask, wei2022finetuned, ouyang2022training} propose to finetune language models on a variety of tasks described through instructions to achieve the multi-task capability and to enhance zero-shot performance on unseen tasks.
 Since instruction tuning involves prompting the language models at the input level, our approach is orthogonal to it and can be employed in conjunction to enhance model's multi-task and multi-dialect abilities simultaneously.